VolkmarR/AdventOfCode-CSharp-StarterKit/README.md

 # AdventOfCode CSharp Starter Kit

-This template can be used as starter kit for the [AdventOfCode](https://www.AdventOfCode.com) advent calendar.
-Just click the "Use Template" button, enter a name for your repository and you are ready to code.
+This template can be used as a starter kit for the [AdventOfCode](https://www.AdventOfCode.com) advent calendar.
+Click the "Use Template" button, enter a name for your repository, and you are ready to code.

-To get your started quickly, the starter kit assists you with a generator for initializing the source code to solve the puzzles.
+To get you started quickly, the starter kit helps you with a generator for initializing the source code to solve the puzzles.

 ## Initialize a new day

-Just run the application and enter the number of the day, you want to initialize.
+Run AdventOfCode.Cli and enter the number of the day, you want to initialize.

 The generator creates the following:
-- A new directory for the requested day
+- A new directory in the AdventOfCode.Solutions project for the requested day
 - The boilerplate code for the solver
 - The Unit-Tests to execute the solver for the example and the puzzle input
 - Two empty text files called input.txt and example.txt (which will be opened in the standard text editor)